 This isn’t all hypothetical, either.
 In fact, there are plenty of high-profile instances where hackers leveraged xmlrpc.php to cause a lot of damage.
 This includes a widespread campaign of brute force attacks exploiting xmlrpc.php that took place in 2015, a series of XML-RPC pingback attacks in 2016, and a cross-site scripting exploit in 2019 that allowed hackers to inject malicious scripts through XML-RPC requests.

 Given the security risks posed by xmlrpc.php, many website owners choose to disable it and use alternatives to fill its role instead.
-Thankfully, there’s one alternative available that offers many of the same benefits and functionalities as xmlrpc.php without the inherent security vulnerabilities: WordPress REST API.
+Thankfully, there’s one alternative available that now fully replaces xmlrpc.php for most modern WordPress sites and offers many of the same benefits and functionalities without the inherent security vulnerabilities: the WordPress REST API.

-Most importantly, WordPress REST API was designed with modern security practices in mind.
-It offers much more robust mechanisms for authentication and authorization, ensuring that only authorized users are allowed to remotely access the website.
+Most importantly, the WordPress REST API was designed with modern security practices in mind.
+It offers more robust authentication and access control, ensuring that only authorized users are allowed to remotely access the website.

 Along with the REST API, website owners can also use various plugins to replace the functionality of the xmlrpc.php file.
 Jetpack, for example, is one plugin that leverages the REST API to provide functionalities, such as remote site management and remote publishing, in a way that’s secure and free of major vulnerabilities.